 When the paper bag was introduced by Francis Wolle in 1852, there was no such thing as a supermarket.
 By the time the plastic bag showed up, large scale stores were common, and small stores were on the decline.
 Now it seems we’re reaching back to both, at least in part, as farmer’s markets grow in number and big stores are the way of the land.
 We’ve managed to come around to the notion of a sturdier, more capable bag – like a canvas one – the type that was used before there was ever a question of paper or plastic.
 We’ve affixed the word “reusable” to it, as if it’s a new idea.

-These reusable carryalls are made of canvas, cotton, denim, and nylon.
+These reusable carryalls are made of canvas, cotton, leather, and nylon.
 They’re less convenient in terms of not being in the store waiting for us, but they hold more, are handsome, and more comfortable to carry.
 And though they’re not environmentally unblemished, they are a far more sustainable solution than what we’ve been using for decades.
 In the end, some of the things we carry change, and some stay the same.
 It’s the way we carry them that seems to say the most.

 Leading image by Jim Olive, U.S. National Archives, Fort Smith, 1972